Open – Lancashire 8* Yorkshire 8

 (a) Grading limits shall be based on the published ECF standardplay Grading List current at the start of the season.
-A captain may apply to the Controller to use a more recently published grade of a player for the purposes of board order (see E2.3), and the Controller’s decision on this shall be final.
-This request must be made so as to arrive at least seven days before the player is due to play.
+A captain may use either this list, or that season’s January Grading List for the purposes of board order (see E4.2(a)).

 (ii) permission has been previously obtained from the Controller.
 Requests for permission must be submitted to the Controller so as to arrive at least seven days before the player is due to play.
 The team captain must submit evidence from the local grader or master list or other source.
 Such a player shall be declared ineligible (or no longer eligible) if the Controller is not (or has ceased to be) entirely convinced that the player’s strength is clearly below the relevant grading limits.
 The Controller shall, as soon as practical, assign the player a grading for the purposes of the Championship only.